sbryngelson/group-docs/group-syllabus/improving-your-writing.md

-﻿
-## Improving your academic writing
+﻿## Improving your academic writing

 ### Why should I read this?

 Many students have trouble producing scientifically acceptable writing without significant training.
 (I use "scientifically acceptable" as a suitcase word for whatever seasoned academics find appropriate in journal papers.)
-Perhaps this isn't surprising, students do not formally learn how to do this.
+Perhaps this isn't surprising; students do not formally learn how to do this.

 This is juxtaposed with just how important your writing is.
-You likely won't remember many details associated with your past research projects.
+You likely will only remember some details of your past research projects.
 Instead, you'll be able to use your papers as references.
 Other scientists won't see your research notes (nor would you want them to) or know the details of your academic past.
 Instead, they will judge you based on your archived writing (conference proceedings and journal articles).